 Children who are born with permanent hearing loss in both ears and who receive hearing aids or cochlear implants benefit from earlier introduction of the chosen intervention, according to a study published in the September 2017 issue of Pediatrics.
-The study, summarized on the American Academy of Pediatrics website, explored how the timing of the intervention influences five-year language outcomes in children with permanent childhood hearing loss (PCHL).
+The study explored how the timing of the intervention influences five-year language outcomes in children with permanent childhood hearing loss (PCHL).
 The study was funded in part by the National Institute on Deafness and Other Communication Disorders (NIDCD), part of the National Institutes of Health.

 Roughly one to two of every 1,000 newborns experience PCHL in both ears.
 Because children begin learning speech and language in the first six months of life, it is important for parents to consider early interventions.
 The study supports other findings that earlier interventions produce better results than later interventions.
 The study also found that the benefits of earlier intervention were greatest in children with more severe hearing loss.